TGNYC/Battleship/README.md

 ## How to play
 ### Connecting to the server

-To play the game you have to start a client for each of the two players and one server.
+To play the game you have to start a client (`./Battleship_Client`) for each of the two players and one server (`./Battleship_Server`).
 The server can only handle one game instance at once.

 In the connection panel, enter the server address, the port, and choose your username.
 Then click on "connect" to connect to the server.